617 Pearl Street, Pearl St. Apartment Complex

 Oberlin Apartment House / Oberlin's Hall

-1918 - Mar 6 - Mrs. Oberlin bought the Crook pavillion last fall and will probaly put
+1918 - Mar 6 - Mrs. Oberlin bought the Crook Pavillion last fall and will probaly put

 it into condition for rooming puproses

-1918 - May 8 - Mrs. Lura Oberlin
+1918 - May 8 -

 was in town Sunday.
 She and her daughter are keeing house in Fort Wayne, but they